cosmos/sdk-tutorials/academy/4-my-own-chain/game-deadline.md

 }
 ```

-To have Ignite CLI and Protobuf recompile this file, you can use:
+To have Ignite CLI and Protobuf recompile this file, use:

 ```sh
 $ ignite generate proto-go